tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 I was dumbfounded.
 Was this mission for real?
 This made no sense... killing machines?
 We're we playing as some kind of mech or something?
 My thoughts chugged along struggling to connect.
 If someone was looking me in the eyes right then they would have heard the old 'dial up tone' as they peered into my blank stare.

-Suddenly it was like a train hit me.
+It was like a train hit me.

-"Is this who you work for!" she was holding up a picture of Zane.
+"Is this who you work for?!" she was holding up a picture of Zane.

 I knew it then, I couldn't actually understand it conceptually but somehow I knew it.
 This game... it wasn't a game!
 These *were* real people...
 I thought of the man calling out the name of his son.
 I couldn't breathe, my ears started ringing, I could hardly see through the water pooling in my eyes.